- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 This massively multiplayer online role-playing game was created by Ankama Games, the same company that developed Dufus.
 It’s known for its cartoon-like design and tactical turn-based combat.
 At least that’s what it provides at first glance, but when you get inside, you’ll find an enormous farming and crafting system.

 In Wakfu, online players participate in epic adventures with millions of gamer fans around the globe.
-Armed with magic and weapons, they must find their way through a brutal, living world through either politics or battle in a bid to seize control of the Wakfu islands.
+Armed with magic and weapons, they must find their way through a brutal, open world through either politics or battle in a bid to seize control of the Wakfu islands.

 6. World of Warcraft